MakiMixx/farmsimulator/termandconditions.md

 # Contact Us

-For any concerns, questions, or data deletion requests, reach out to the support team via Discord or the official support channel.
+For any concerns, questions, or data deletion requests, reach out to the support team via Discord or the official support channel. server link: https://discord.gg/pjprcRmtmw

 By using the Bot, you acknowledge and agree to these Terms of Service and Privacy Policy.
 Thank you for respecting the rules and helping maintain a fair and fun gaming environment!